01 of 05

 Toss with Care

 Wash your hands first if you choose that option, obviously.
-Then hold your fingers as far apart from each other as possible and run them down the sides of the bowl to the bottom, lift up, bringing the greens that were touching the dressing on the bottom of the bowl to the top.Continue to 5 of 5 below.
+Then, hold your fingers as far apart from each other as possible and run them down the sides of the bowl to the bottom, lift up, bringing the greens that were touching the dressing on the bottom of the bowl to the top.Continue to 5 of 5 below.

 05 of 05

 Tossed salads are at their best just after being tossed, so serve them right away.
-If you want to make them ahead, make the dressing, add the greens, and cover the greens with a barely damp paper towels before putting in the fridge.
+If you want to make them ahead, make the dressing, add the greens, and cover the greens with a barely damp paper towel before putting in the fridge.
 Salads kept this way will keep for a few hours, then toss when you're ready to serve.